Allocations of IPv6 address space are made to regional Internet registries according to their needs, based on

 Allocations by Status

-Status of IPv6 addresses allocated to RIPE NCC.
+Status of IPv6 addresses IANA has allocated to RIPE NCC.

 Allocations by Country

-Total number of IPv6 address blocks allocated to individual countries from RIPE NCC.
+Total number of IPv6 addresses allocated to network operators by RIPE NCC, grouped by country

 Allocations for the Last Six Months

-Number of IPv6 addresses allocated by RIPE NCC to their Local Internet Registries (LIRs) in the last six months.
+Number of IPv6 addresses allocated by RIPE NCC to their network operators in the last six months.

 Fragmented Allocations by Prefix Length

 IPv6 address blocks smaller than /32 are considered "fragmented".
 The chart below shows the number